Donald Abel: Politics

 In the 1990 provincial election Abel ran as the New Democrat candidate in the riding of Wentworth North defeating incumbent government house leader, Chris Ward.
 Later that same year, Abel introduced Bill 22, Deaf Persons' Rights Act, a private member's bill providing rights for hearing-ear dogs, similar to seeing-eye dogs.
 Although it received second reading and passage through the Social Development Committee the following year, it failed to pass through the legislature before the government was defeated in the 1995 election.

 Abel served as both deputy whip and whip during his tenure.
 He also served as chair of the NDP's caucus personnel committee and as a member of the standing committees on general government, regulations and private bills, finance and economic affairs, estimates and the standing committee on the ombudsman.

 In 1994, Abel was one of twelve NDP members to vote against Bill 167, a bill extending financial benefits to same-sex partners.
 Premier Bob Rae allowed a free vote on the bill which allowed members of his party to vote with their conscience.
 The bill was defeated by a vote of 68-59.

 He ran for mayor of Dundas in the final municipal election before the amalgamation of Hamilton-Wentworth, but lost to incumbent mayor John Addison.

 In the 2011 provincial election, Abel ran as the New Democratic candidate for the riding of Haliburton—Kawartha Lakes—Brock.
 This placed him in a race with two other candidates with parliamentary experience.
 Although finishing in third place, the Haliburton-Kawartha Lakes-Brock NDP received its highest number of votes since the 1990 provincial election with an 11.32% increase in popular vote from the previous provincial election.

 He ran again in the 2014 provincial election with an additional 2.44% increase in popular vote.

 After politics

 After his defeat in 1995, Abel established the Dundas Review, a weekly community newspaper in Dundas, Ontario.
 He later worked for the City of Kawartha Lakes as Senior Licensing Officer/Municipal Law Enforcement Officer and Deputy Division Registrar until his retirement in 2012.

-Abel and his wife Debra currently own and operate a cottage resort on Sturgeon Lake near Lindsay, Ontario.